-If you have an Xbox Series X, S, or Xbox One, by default, the power mode is set to “Instant-on” for quick startup, allowing you to get to your games nearly instantly, but you can also select the “Energy-saving” that lowers the power consumption.
-The only caveat is that neither of these two modes fully power off the console, and the power menu only includes an option to put the console in standby mode or restart.
+If you have an Xbox Series X, S, or Xbox One, the power mode is set to “Instant-on” for quick startup, allowing you to get to your games nearly instantly, but you can also select the “Energy-saving” option that lowers the power consumption.
+The only caveat is that neither of these modes fully powers off the console, and the power menu only includes an option to put the console in standby mode or restart.

-However, if you have one of the consoles, and you rarely use it, you may want to completely power it off, instead of keeping it on wasting energy and shorting the lifespan of the device.
-Or if you’re experiencing problems, sometimes fully shutting it down for a while may help to resolve the issue.
+However, if you have one of the consoles and rarely use it, you may want to completely power it off instead of keeping it on, wasting energy and shorting the device’s lifespan.
+Or if you are experiencing problems, sometimes fully shutting it down for a while may help to resolve the issue.

-Completely turn off Xbox console with logo button
+Fully turn off Xbox console from power button

-The easiest way to completely turn off your Xbox Series X or Xbox One console is to press and hold the Xbox button on the front of the console for around 10 seconds.
+The easiest way to completely turn off your Xbox Series X, S, or One console is to press and hold the Xbox button on the front of the console for around 10 seconds.

-Alternatively, you can also power off your Xbox Series X, Series S, or Xbox One using the Settings app.
-Here’s how:
+To completely power off your Xbox Series X, Series S, or Xbox One from the Settings app, use these steps:

 Select the General tab.

-Under the “Options” section, click the Full shutdown option.
+Under the “Options” section, click the “Shutdown now” option.

 Once you complete the steps, the console will power off completely.
-Later, if you want to turn it on, simply press the power button on the console, or press and hold the Xbox button in the controller.
+If you want to turn it on again, press the power button on the console or press and hold the Xbox button in the controller.
 Since this will be a cold boot, it can take some time to start.

-If you’re powering on an Xbox Series X or Series S, you’ll also be able to pick up your games where left off thanks to the new quick resume feature.
+If you’re powering on an Xbox Series X or Series S, you’ll also be able to pick up your games where you left off, thanks to the new quick resume feature.

 Alternatively, you can also change what the “Turn off console” option does to perform a complete shutdown from the Power menu instead of going to the settings.